mehdidotcafe/coinbasket/data_agent/README.md

 ```bash
 ./nx dev data_agent
 ```
-This installs Python dependencies (if needed), starts the Qdrant container, and launches the data agent.
+This starts the Qdrant container, and launches the data agent.

 ## Production mode
 Production mode is intended for deployments where you already have a Qdrant instance running.
 In this mode, the agent connects to your existing database and doesn’t start any containers.